-Lastly, by using TQC to re-express the original QI model in~\cite{multipole} as a magnetic obstructed atomic limit formed from $s$-$d$-orbital hybridization, researchers in~\cite{HingeSM} discovered the existence of solid-state higher-order TSM (HOTSM) phases with flat-band-like hinge states.
-In Dirac HOTSMs, there may or may not also exist topologically trivial Fermi-arc surface states (see Sec.~\ref{sec:DiracWeyl}); nevertheless, Dirac HOTSMs universally host intrinsic hinge states as a topological consequence of their bulk Dirac points~\cite{HingeSM,TaylorToy}.
-Dirac HOTSM phases have since been predicted to occur in nearly all previously identified band-inversion Dirac semimetals~\cite{HingeSM}, and signatures of hinge states were recently observed in supercurrent oscillation experiments on the established Dirac semimetal Cd$_3$As$_2$ [\icsdweb{609930}, SG 137 ($P4_{2}/nmc$)]~\cite{HingeSMExp} (see Sec.~\ref{sec:DiracWeyl}).
+Lastly, by using TQC to re-express the original quadrupole insulator model as a magnetic obstructed atomic limit formed from $s$-$d$-orbital hybridization, researchers discovered the existence of solid-state higher-order TSM (HOTSM) phases with flat-band-like hinge states~\cite{HingeSM}.
+In Dirac HOTSMs, there may or may not also exist topologically trivial Fermi-arc surface states; nevertheless, Dirac HOTSMs universally host intrinsic hinge states as a topological consequence of their bulk Dirac points~\cite{HingeSM,TaylorToy}.
+Dirac HOTSM phases have since been predicted to occur in nearly all previously identified band-inversion Dirac semimetals~\cite{HingeSM}, and signatures of hinge states were recently observed in supercurrent oscillation experiments on the established Dirac semimetal Cd$_3$As$_2$ [\icsdweb{609930}, SG 137 ($P4_{2}/nmc$)]~\cite{HingeSMExp}.
 Most recently, researchers have also predicted the existence of nodal-line~\cite{TMDHOTI,YoungkukMonopole}, Weyl~\cite{TaylorHigherOrderWeyl}, and sixfold-point~\cite{AndreiElectride} HOTSMs.
-In HOTSM materials like Cd$_3$As$_2$, the bulk nodal degeneracies are equivalent to the quantum critical points between 2D insulators that differ by a quantized nested Berry phase (see Sec.~\ref{sec:introTopology}), and the flat-band-like hinge states hence originate from higher-order-topological descent relations~\cite{HingeSM,TaylorToy,TMDHOTI,TaylorHigherOrderWeyl}.
+In HOTSM materials like Cd$_3$As$_2$, the bulk nodal degeneracies are equivalent to the quantum critical points between 2D insulators that differ by a quantized nested Berry phase, implying that the flat-band-like hinge states originate from higher-order-topological descent relations~\cite{HingeSM,TaylorToy,TMDHOTI,TaylorHigherOrderWeyl}.